-If the possibility for advantage is fairly low, the player should not receive a significant penalty.
+Sleeves and cards often become worn over the course of a tournamen, and, as long as the player is not attempting to take advantage of this (which would be Cheating - Manipulation of Game Materials) addressing the situation is sufficient in most cases .
 Note that almost all sleeves can be considered marked in some way; judges should keep this in mind when determining penalties.
 In cases of marked cards, educating players to shuffle their cards and sleeves before sleeving the cards is very important.
-A Marked Cards - No Pattern penalty is generally not upgraded on repeat offenses.